 Around 2015, private equity firms started reaching out to Eggs Up.
 Generally, Skodras and Corn declined the meetings.
-They knew they were stretched thin, and they didn’t think they could do what these firms were proposing with five employees.
+They knew they were stretched thin but just didn't trust these firms to treat Eggs Up right.

-Then WJ Partners came along.
-It’s also based in South Carolina and had the personal connection Eggs Up valued: Corn knew Craig Wall, whose son, Benjamin Wall, is a founding partner.
-Through a friend, Corn met with Wall and his wife, Jaime, who’s also a WJ partner.
-“I was talking to people I knew, trusted, and felt comfortable with,” he says.
-Corn was also comforted by the fact that WJ Partners uses its own money; it doesn’t work with outside investors who might pressure it to break promises.
+"I was talking to people I trusted and felt comfortable with," he says.
+Corn was also comforted by the fact that WJ Partners uses its own money; it doesn't work with outside investors who might pressure it to break promises.

 The news came as a shock to many.
-“When I found out, I was very excited.
-WJ Partners has a solid background in scaling concepts,” says Hampton, the franchisee who had to give up equity in his second location.
+"When I found out an equity group was buying [Eggs Up Grill], I was like, Holy shit," says Hampton, the franchisee who had to give up equity in his second location.

-The reality, he says, is that Eggs Up is easier to operate with private equity at the helm.
-In part, that’s because the new owners saw the chain very differently than the old owners.
-This wasn’t just a place driven by love and gut instinct anymore.
-Now it was a business meant to scale.
+But the truth, he says, is that Eggs Up is easier to operate with private equity at the helm.
+In part, that's because the new owners saw the chain very differently than the old owners.
+This wasn't just a place driven by love and gut instinct anymore.
+Now it was a business ready to scale.

 After the sale, WJ looked for a new leader to grow the company.
-It found that in Ricky Richardson, who had spent 20 years at TGI Fridays — including three as president.
+They found that in Ricky Richardson, who had just spent seven years at TGI Fridays — including three as president.
 He learned a lot there but also saw what can happen when a brand loses clarity in its vision.
-It’s a problem for many legacy concepts and resulted in TGI Fridays closing 58 stores between 2014 and 2016.
+It's a problem for many legacy concepts and resulted in TGI Fridays losing 45 stores between 2014 and 2016.

 "It's hard to be all things to all people," says Richardson.
 "The risk there is you end up diluting what you really stand for."
 And a diluted brand is easy to attack.
 "What historically may have been indirect competitors end up being direct competitors," he says.
 "You're not as focused as you were in the past, so people can carve off little pieces of you."

-This is why he saw so much potential in a little breakfast brand.
-“What’s so appealing about Eggs Up Grill is the level of authenticity that comes with it,” Richardson says.
+This is why he saw so much potential in a little diner brand.
+"What's so appealing about Eggs Up Grill is the level of authenticity that comes with it," Richardson says.
 He talks a lot about authenticity.
-It’s a little ironic, given the transformation he’s tasked with leading, but it’s clearly germane to Eggs Up’s messaging: We may be scaling, it seems to say, but we’re still the local guys.
+It's a little ironic, given the transformation he's tasked with leading, but it's clearly germane to Eggs Up Grill's messaging: We may be scaling, it seems to say, but we're still the local guys.

 "That connection is really differentiating and compelling for a guest," Richardson says.